PNC Park: Baseball

 PNC Park hosted the 77th Major League Baseball All-Star Game on July 11, 2006.
 The American League defeated the National League 3–2, with 38,904 spectators in attendance.
 The first All-Star Game in PNC Park, it was the 5th All-Star Game hosted in Pittsburgh, and the first since 1994.
 During the game, late Pirate Roberto Clemente was honored with the Commissioner's Historic Achievement Award; his wife, Vera, accepted on his behalf.
 The stadium hosted the Home Run Derby the previous evening; Ryan Howard, of the Philadelphia Phillies, won the title.
 During the Derby, Howard and David Ortiz hit home runs into the Allegheny River.

-On September 28, 2012, PNC Park saw its first no-hitter when Reds pitcher Homer Bailey no-hit the Pirates, 1–0.
+PNC Park saw its first no-hitter when Reds pitcher Homer Bailey no-hit the Pirates, 1–0 on September 28, 2012.
 PNC Park has yet to see a no-hitter or perfect game thrown by a Pirate.

-On October 1, 2013, the Pirates hosted the Cincinnati Reds in the 2013 National League Wild Card Game.
+The Pirates hosted the Cincinnati Reds on Ocotober 1, 2013, in the 2013 National League Wild Card Game.
 This marked the first time a playoff game was played at PNC Park.
 The Pirates won 6–2, their first postseason victory since 1992, in front of a record crowd of 40,629.
 The 2014 and 2015 National League Wild Card games were also played at PNC Park.

-On July 20, 2020, it was reported that the Pirates were exploring offering use of PNC Park as a temporary home stadium for the Toronto Blue Jays for the 2020 MLB season, as the team was unable to obtain clearance from the Canadian government to play at Rogers Centre under travel restrictions issued because of the COVID-19 pandemic.
-The team's current GM Ben Cherington previously worked for the Blue Jays before being hired by the Pirates.
-On July 22, 2020, the Toronto Blue Jays were denied permission to play home games at PNC Park by the Pennsylvania Department of Health Secretary Dr. Rachel Levine and Pennsylvania Governor Tom Wolf.
+It was reported on July 20, 2020, that the Pirates were exploring offering use of PNC Park as a temporary home stadium for the Toronto Blue Jays for the 2020 MLB season, as the team was unable to obtain clearance from the Canadian government to play at Rogers Centre under travel restrictions issued because of the COVID-19 pandemic.
+Team GM Ben Cherington worked for the Blue Jays before being hired by the Pirates.
+On July 22, 2020, the Toronto Blue Jays were denied permission to play home games at PNC Park by Pennsylvania Department of Health Secretary Dr. Rachel Levine and Pennsylvania Governor Tom Wolf.

+On April 30, 2025, a fan fell from the right-field stands onto the field during a game between the Pirates and Chicago Cubs.